spine/spine.site/app/views/docs/ajax.md

 ##Zepto Disclaimer

-*our current tests for Spine v1.1 do not show ajax as fully functional with zepto.js*
+*Spines ajax module is not functional with zepto.js because of the reliance on jQuery's Promise model*